Msingi-AI/msingi-ai.github.io/posts/vanguard-fellowship.md

 ---
-title: Announcing the MsingiAI Vanguard Fellowship: Shaping Africa's AI Future
+title: The MsingiAI Vanguard Fellowship
 date: 2025-03-26
 author: Kiplangat Korir
-featured: true
+type: Featured Article
 excerpt: Join the next generation of AI researchers shaping the future of African language technology through our prestigious Vanguard Fellowship program.
 coverImage: "fellowship-banner.png"
 ---

-# Announcing the MsingiAI Vanguard Fellowship
+# The MsingiAI Vanguard Fellowship

 We are thrilled to announce the launch of the **MsingiAI Vanguard Fellowship**, a groundbreaking initiative designed to empower exceptional researchers and engineers who are passionate about advancing AI technology in African contexts.